History of the Perl Family | by Warren Goldie

 Luis fell in love with her.
-After their short time together, he had to sail back to Cuba.
-Sad and love-struck, Luis wrote to her.
+After their short, exhilarating time together, he had to sail back to Cuba.
 The couple commenced a year-long, cross-Atlantic letter-writing courtship in their native language of Hungarian.
-He mailed her a marriage proposal.
-Within a month the adventurous Estie was sailing for Cuba and an unknown destiny with a new husband.
+When Luis mailed her a marriage proposal, Estie accepted.
+Within a month the adventurous Estie was sailing for Cuba and an unknown destiny.

 The Winds of War

-Around this time, the brutal Goga-Cuza government had seized power in Romania, a regime that not only preached anti-Semitism but made it state policy.
+In Europe, the brutal Goga-Cuza government had seized power in Romania, a regime that not only preached anti-Semitism but made it a state policy.
 For the Jews of Transylvania, the tide was turning.

 But war would come too fast.